'I Thought It Would Be Safe': Uighurs In Turkey Now Fear China's Long Arm

 "It's hard to live like this," he says, "so we are trying to move to a safe place."

-Like many Uighur exiles here, he's making plans to flee with his family to Europe.
-He has heard that Europeans don't like refugees or Muslims, but he does hope they might at least stand up to China.
+Like many Uighur exiles in Turkey, he's making plans to flee with his family to Western Europe.
+He's heard people there don't like refugees or Muslims — but he does hope they might stand up to China.

 Samarjan Saidi assisted with reporting and translation in Istanbul.
 Additional translation by Eren Devrimci and research by Durrie Bouscaren and K. Murat Yildiz in Istanbul.